Samsung/tizen-docs/docs/iot/get-started/rpi3-5.0.md

 -   **Profile name**

-    Specify a profile name, for example, ARTIK530-headless.
+    Specify a profile name, for example, RPI3-headless.

 -   **Target**

     Select the board and image type from the drop-down list.

     -   RPI3_HEADLESS: SD-card-bootable headless image for Raspberry Pi 3 board.
-    -   ARTIK530_HEADLESS: SD-card-bootable headless image for ARTIK 530 board.
-    -   ARTIK530_HEADED: SD-card-bootable headed image for ARTIK 530 board.
-    -   ARTIK530_HEADLESS_INSTALLABLE: eMMC-bootable headless binary for ARTIK 530 board.
-When you start the board with SD card, the image is installed into eMMC.
-    -   ARTIK530_HEADED_INSTALLABLE: eMMC-bootable headed binary for ARTIK 530 board.
-When you start the board with SD card, the image is installed into eMMC.

 -   **Boot image**

     Browse for the Tizen Boot image available on your hard drive.
 You must select proper images depending on the board.